Wangxiaoyue-lab/SHANNON/Resource/how_to_learn_bioinfo.md

 - [Sanger institute](https://www.singlecellcourse.org/)
 - [Harvard hbc](https://github.com/hbctraining) # including scRNA-seq, R, shell, rna-seq.
 Recommended for beginners.
 - [A great book on exclusively the Bioconductor ecosystem](https://bioconductor.org/books/release/OSCA/) # not recommended.
 SCE is not well developed as Seurat
 - [NBIS is a distributed national bioinformatics infrastructure, supporting life sciences in Sweden.](https://nbisweden.github.io/workshop-scRNAseq/exercises.html) # including scRNA-seq, R, shell, rna-seq.
-Recommended for beginners but may not as good as Harvard
+Recommended for beginners but may not as good as Harvard.
+- [Single Cell Multi-Omics Data Analysis](https://bookdown.org/ytliu13207/SingleCellMultiOmicsDataAnalysis/) # I've never seen it, but maybe we could learn from it.
 - [gao-lab/Guideline-for-Computational-Biology-and-Bioinformatics](https://github.com/gao-lab/Guideline-for-Computational-Biology-and-Bioinformatics)

 - youtube